ravichaudharylt/lt-device-sdk/README.md

 ## Setup Requirements

-Step 1 : Create .env file using .env.sample and add Access Key and your username from LT dashboard.
+Step 1 : Create .env file using .env.sample and add Access Key and your username from LT dashboard. <br />
 Step 2 : Add below entry in `/etc/hosts` file

 ```cmd